yhakbar/cln/README.md

 # Cln

-A fun little experiment for a git client that clones a git repo, then generates a local directory via links.
+A fun little experiment for a tool that clones a git repo, then generates a local directory via links to a persisted content addressable store (CAS).

 It works by: